sergeiignatov/sldp-playback-library/README.md

-# sldp-playback-library
+# SLDP Playback Library for Android
-An Android library for SLDP playback
+A library for embedding SLDP playback into Android apps.

+Coming soon.